MetaSys-LISBP/PhysioFit/docs/quickstart.rst

 the dataset and the configuration file, and click on "Run".
 It's as simple as that.

-W4M also enables the creation of automated workflows, enabling users to build their own data processing pipelines.
+W4M also enables the creation of automated workflows, allowing users to build their own data processing pipelines.
 PhysioFit was designed to make this process as straightforward as possible, by limiting interaction with the GUI and by using the configuration file to set up run parameters.
-For more information on using and building workflows on the W4M platform, please check the `galaxy training network <https://training.galaxyproject.org/>`_.
+For more information on using and building workflows on the W4M platform, please have a look to the `Galaxy training network <https://training.galaxyproject.org/>`_.

 Library